The goal of this course is to present the theory of clinical anesthesia to Anesthesia Assistant

 program students.
 Students build upon their general knowledge of pharmacological principles and

 learn pharmacology in the context of clinical anesthesia.
-Both general and regional anesthesia is
+General, sedation, and regional

-preparation, induction, maintenance, and emergence from general anesthesia.
-The application of
+pre-anesthetic care, induction, maintenance, emergence, and recovery from general anesthesia.

-anesthetic workstation and other technology used in the delivery of anesthesia is considered as
+of anesthetic workstation and other technology used in the delivery of anesthesia is considered

-this course builds upon the theories from ANES 4001: Anesthesia Equipment and ANES 4011:
+as this course builds upon the theories from ANES 4001: Anesthesia Equipment and ANES

 After completing this course, students will be able to: